Tail Measures and Regular Variation: Discussions

 \section{Discussions}

-In this section we shall consider first another common definition of regular variation, which for star-shaped metric spaces agrees with definition \ref{defCel}, see \cite{hult:lindskog:2006}[Thm 3.1].
-The second part of our discussions is dedicated to RV under transformations and then we conclude with a short section on stationary \cadlag\ processes.
+We shall consider first another common definition of RV, {in terms of sequences, see \cite{MR3331244} and also \cite{bingham2020sequential} for a recent full account.} The second part of our discussions is dedicated to RV under transformations and then we conclude with a short section on stationary \cadlag\ processes.